 Funded by the Mozilla Responsible Computer Science Challenge:

-Problem: Computer Scientists hold profoundly important roles in society, their work impacting lives and communities around the globe, and not always for the better.
-Incidents involving unethical and illegal practices in computer science (CS) are unfortunately commonplace.
-As such, institutions of higher education are increasingly recognizing the importance of embedding ethics in undergraduate CS curricula.
-Moreover, the effectiveness of active learning in instilling real-world social and ethical competencies highlights the need for interactive, non-traditional classroom activities.
+Problem: Institutions of higher education are increasingly recognizing the importance of embedding ethics in undergraduate CS curricula.
+The effectiveness of active learning in instilling real-world social and ethical competencies highlights the need for interactive, non-traditional classroom activities.

-Hypothesis: By requiring the exploration of problem spaces through different lenses, our research team posits that role play can be a particularly useful method for broadening student perspectives and meaningfully integrating ethics into CS classes.
+Hypothesis: By requiring the exploration of problem spaces through different lenses, we believe role play can broaden student perspectives and meaningfully integrate ethics into CS classes.

 Research: Reviewed literature on role play activity design and socio-ethical issues related to autonomous vehicles (the subject matter of Activity 1), affinity mapped summer pilot feedback, and observed a similar role play activity on the Georgia Tech campus.

-Design & Pilot: Developed a final prototype of Activity 1 (which included several different participant materials and an activity guide) and co-facilitated the pilot across three sections of a first-year CS seminar (150+ students per section).
+Design & Pilot: Developed a final prototype of Activity 1 and co-facilitated the pilot across three sections of a first-year CS seminar (150+ students per section).
+I'm currently developing a prototype for online courses, which I will pilot and evaluate in the coming months.

-Evaluation: Iteratively developed pre- and post-activity surveys for assessing the fall pilot, co-designed the assessment strategy (which included splitting our population into treatment group and control groups), conducted quantitative and qualitative analysis on the survey data.
+Evaluation: Iteratively developed pre- and post-activity surveys for assessing the Activity 1 pilot and conducted quantitative and qualitative analysis on the survey data.

 Affinity Map of Summer Pilot Feedback